Agnostic Product Mixed State Tomography via Robust Statistics: Preliminaries

+A couple of remarks are in order: First, as is standard in this literature, the desired accuracy guarantee is measured with respect to the trace distance.
+Second, the function $f: \R_+ \mapsto \R_+$ quantifying the final error ought to satisfy $\lim_{t \rightarrow 0}f(t)=0$.
+While information-theoretically one can achieve $f(\eps) = O(\eps)$ with polynomial number of copies (e.g., via shadow tomography~\cite{buadescu2021improved}), no non-trivial error guarantee was previously known for polynomial-time algorithms.

-\paragraph{Robust Statistics} We now recall the standard setup of robust statistics.
-In this paper, we will restrict ourselves to only what is necessary.
-We refer the interested reader to~\cite{li2018principled,diakonikolas2019recent,diakonikolas2023algorithmic} for a more in-depth treatment of the topic.
-We first recall the standard $\eps$-corruption setup for (classical) robust statistics: \begin{definition}[$\eps$-corruption,~\cite{DKKLMS16}] We say a multi-set $S$ of $n$ points is an \emph{$\eps$-corrupted} set of samples from a distribution $p$ if we can write $S = S_g \cup S_b \setminus S_r$, where: \begin{itemize} \item $S_g$ is a set of $n$ i.i.d. samples from $p$, \item $S_r \subset S_g$, and $|S_r| = |S_b| = \eps n$. \end{itemize} \end{definition} This is also closely related to the more traditional statistical notion of gross corruption: \begin{definition}[$\eps$-general, non-adaptive contamination] We say a a set of samples $S$ of $n$ points is an \emph{$\eps$-contaminated} set of samples from a distribution $p$ if they are $n$ i.i.d. samples from some distribution $q$ satisfying $\tvd(p, q) \leq \eps$. \end{definition}
+\paragraph{Robust Statistics} We now record the basic setup of clasical robust statistics.
+We will restrict ourselves to the background that is necessary for this work.
+The interested reader is referred to~\cite{li2018principled,diakonikolas2019recent,diakonikolas2023algorithmic} for an in-depth treatment of the topic.

+We first recall the standard contamination model of $\eps$-corruption from robust statistics: \begin{definition}[$\eps$-corruption,~\cite{DKKLMS16}] We say that a multi-set $S$ of $n$ points is an \emph{$\eps$-corrupted} set of samples from a distribution $p$ if we can write $S = S_g \cup S_b \setminus S_r$, where: \begin{itemize} \item $S_g$ is a set of $n$ i.i.d. samples from $p$, \item $S_r \subset S_g$, and $|S_r| = |S_b| = \eps n$. \end{itemize} \end{definition} The above contamination model is closely related to the more traditional statistical notion of gross (total variation distance) corruption: \begin{definition}[$\eps$-general, non-adaptive contamination] We say that a set $S$ of $n$ points is an \emph{$\eps$-contaminated} set of samples from a distribution $p$ if $S$ consists of $n$ i.i.d.\ samples from some distribution $q$ satisfying $\tvd(p, q) \leq \eps$. \end{definition}

-We recall the following, standard fact: \begin{fact} Let $S$ be an $\eps$-contaminated set of samples from $p$.
-Then, for any $c > 0$, with probability $1 - \exp (- O(c \eps n))$, we have that $S$ is an $(1 + c) \eps$-corrupted set of samples from $p$. \end{fact} In other words, up to sub-constant factors in $\eps$ (which we will freely neglect), the setting of $\eps$-corruption is strictly more general than general non-adaptive contamination.
+The following standard fact (see, e.g.,~\cite{DKKLMS16}) relates the two models: \begin{fact} Let $S$ be an $\eps$-contaminated set of samples from $p$.
+Then, for any $c > 0$, with probability $1 - \exp (- O(c \eps n))$, we have that $S$ is an $(1 + c) \eps$-corrupted set of samples from $p$. \end{fact} In other words, up to sub-constant factors in $\eps$ (which do not affect our guarantees), the setting of $\eps$-corruption is strictly more general than general non-adaptive contamination.